nikaur/cse15l-lab-reports/lab-report-2-week-3.md

 Essentially, the expected merged list was supposed to take the two lists, and combine them in alphabetical order thus the expected was {apple, boy, hello, hi, hm, k}.
 However, the merge method instead only combined the two lists and didn't alphabetize them making the actual output {boy, apple, hi, hello, k, hm}.

 Bug + Connection: \
 Looking at the code, the original implementation was only merging the two lists but not alphabetizing them.
-To make it so that both lists combined were alphabetized, the code should be fixed to
+To make it so that both lists combined were alphabetized, the code needs to add that alphabetization part to the end of the current implementation.
+I did this by importing the java.util package and using the sorted method to alphabetize which worked on the current test/input (yay another success). \
+The sorted() method was implemented as described by the following website: [sorted() method](https://www.javatpoint.com/how-to-sort-a-list-in-java).